Sean-Eva/Portfolio-Projects/Nashville-Project-1/README.txt

 This is a brief explanation of all the steps that were taken during the Nashville Data Cleaning Project.

-The main goal of this project is to exercise the abilies using SQL to clean and modify data within a table using SQL.
+The main goal of this project is to exercise the abilies using SQL to clean, modify, and delete data within a table using SQL.

+COMPLETED: 12-31-2023

 ====================